New Lynn: Local government

 From 1876 until 1929, New Lynn was administered by the Waitemata County, a large rural county north and west of the city of Auckland.
-In 1929, the area split from the county, forming the New Lynn Borough Council.
+In 1910 New Lynn became a town district and by 1929, the district split from the county, forming the New Lynn Borough Council.
+Upon formation the borough annexed part of Waitemata County.
 Between 1929 and 1989, 78 councillors (also known as commissioners) served on the borough council.
 In 1989, the borough was merged into the Waitakere City.
 Waitakere City Council was amalgamated into Auckland Council in November 2010.

 Within the Auckland Council, New Lynn is a part of the Whau local government area governed by the Whau Local Board.
 It is a part of the Whau ward, which elects one councillor to the Auckland Council.

 Mayors of New Lynn Borough

 Between 1929 and 1989, eight people held the position of Mayor of New Lynn Borough.
 The longest standing mayor of the borough was Stanley William Rickards, who held the position for 14 years.